 Use Park Shuttle

-Otherwise, use park shuttle to eliminate any parking issues while hiking in Rocky Mountain National Park, including the Sprague Lake area, during the summer season.
+Otherwise, use park shuttle to eliminate any parking issues while visiting Rocky Mountain National Park, including the Sprague Lake area, during the summer season.

 Hike the Sprague Lake Trail in the Morning

 The morning hikes have another advantage.
-This time it pertains landscape photographers aiming at flawless reflection photos.
+This time allures many landscape photographers aiming at flawless reflection photos.
 Undisturbed by afternoon wind, the calm water of the lake reflects the surrounding mountains like a mirror.

 Slippery Trail Alert